Becoming You With Julie

 Pickled jalapeños carrots and onions served on a tortilla with beans and salsa.

-• Pile on tacos seasoned with homemade taco seasoning, stuff into a vegetarian burrito, or add to burrito bowls.
+• Pile on tacos seasoned with homemade taco seasoning, stuff into a vegan wet burrito, or add to burrito bowls.

 • Top or dice into my slow cooker black bean soup or 3-bean chili.

-• Top vegan baguette sandwich, soy burgers recipe, or add into my vegan enchilada soup.
+• Top vegan baguette sandwich, homemade soy burger recipe, or add to my vegan enchilada soup.

 Pickled Jalapenos and Carrots FAQs